agustindiazcano/agustindiazcano/README.md

 ![Dashboard: judges debate](https://github.com/agustindiazcano/mcp-transactional-agent/blob/main/assets/dashboard-judges-debate-2.png?raw=true)
 *(dashboard built with Streamlit)*

-**Stack: Python, FastAPI, PostgreSQL, pgvector, RabbitMQ, Docker, MCP, LangChain, Streamlit, Google Cloud (Cloud Run, Cloud SQL), Vertex AI**
+**Stack: Python, FastAPI, PostgreSQL, pgvector, RabbitMQ, Docker, MCP, LangChain, Langfuse, Streamlit, Terraform, GitHub Actions (CI/CD), Google Cloud (Cloud Run, Cloud SQL, Secret Manager), Vertex AI**

 An asynchronous workflow engine for running LLM agents against transactional business logic (e.g., refunds, fraud checks), built around one question: how much of an AI system's decisions can be made deterministic and auditable instead of left probabilistic.
+LLMs evaluate; only deterministic code executes side effects.

-* The MCP server acts as the absolute only path to side-effecting tools like executing real financial refunds.
+* The MCP server is the only path to side-effecting tools such as executing refunds.
 This boundary is secured with token authentication, per-tool authorization, sliding-window rate limiting, and a fail-closed audit log, including a dedicated test that verifies a prompt-injection attempt cannot extend a caller's tool access.

-* Strict data integrity is enforced via pessimistic row locking (SELECT ...
-FOR UPDATE) and asynchronous queues.
-The architecture's resilience was proven through chaos testing, successfully surviving intentional worker kills and RabbitMQ broker restarts under a 2,000-message load with zero lost messages and zero double refunds.
+Data integrity is enforced with idempotency keys, pessimistic row locking (SELECT ...
+FOR UPDATE) and asynchronousqueues.
+Chaos testing (2,000 claims, worker killed twice, RabbitMQ restarted mid-run) ended with zero lost messages and zero double refunds, after finding and fixing two real bugs: non-persistent messages dropped on broker restart, and a worker crash on a closed channel.

-* Decisions rely on an "Asymmetric Double LLM-as-a-Judge" consensus mechanism with a Supreme Court cascade for tie-breaking, while a Streamlit dashboard handles claim ingestion and provides full UI observability of the LLM reasoning trails.
+* Decisions pass a Prompt Guard pre-filter and an "Asymmetric Double LLM-as-a-Judge" (Gemini + GPT-OSS, two model families) with a Supreme Court cascade for tie-breaking.
+A Streamlit dashboard handles claim ingestion and shows each judge's reasoning trail.

 * The RAG pipeline over business rules uses pgvector and provider-agnostic embeddings, validated end-to-end against real claims.
-During development, I caught and fixed an architectural issue with the distance operator (Euclidean instead of cosine) before it could silently corrupt retrieval ranking.
+During development, I caught and fixed a distance-operator bug (Euclidean instead of cosine) before it could silently corrupt retrieval ranking.

-* An Abstract Factory handles provider-agnostic LLM routing (OpenAI, Gemini, Vertex AI, Bedrock, Groq), allowing different agents and judges to run on different providers simultaneously.
+* A provider factory handles LLM routing (OpenAI, Gemini, Vertex AI, Bedrock, Groq), so each judge role can run on a different provider, or all of them on a mock for cost-free load tests.

+* Every claim is traced end to end with Langfuse (guardrail, retrieval, each judge, tool call), with PII masked before export and tracing that can never change a claim's outcome.

-* The entire system is backed by 221 tests (172 unit, 49 integration) against real PostgreSQL and RabbitMQ instances, achieving 84% coverage.
-Distributed load testing via Locust validated a P95 latency of 87ms at 45+ req/s with zero failures, tracking inference costs down to ~$0.0004 per transaction.
+* 300 tests (245 unit, 55 integration) against real PostgreSQL and RabbitMQ, 86% coverage, gated in CI.
+Locust load testing measured a P95 of 87 ms at 45+ req/s with zero failures; inference cost measured at ~$0.0004 per transaction.

-* The stack is architected for zero-trust cloud deployment via Google Cloud Platform (Cloud Run, Cloud SQL), leveraging the Vertex AI SDK to ensure enterprise-grade data privacy through Zero Data Retention policies over public APIs.
+* Deployed on Google Cloud with Terraform and full CI/CD: every push is linted, type-checked and tested, and every merge to main is built, pushed and deployed to Cloud Run by GitHub Actions through Workload Identity Federation, with no keys stored in GitHub.
+Cloud SQL with pgvector, Secret Manager with per-secret access, one least-privilege service account per service, and Vertex AI authenticated by service account instead of API keys.
+Real claims run end to end in the cloud.

 **[AI Crypto Trading Agent](https://github.com/agustindiazcano/algorithmic-trading-engine)**